wuxs/kse-extensions/README.md

 - `devops`: An extension component that provides additional DevOps-related tools and features in KSE.
 - `federated-projects`: An extension component that enables users to collaborate across multiple projects in KSE.
 - `log-query`: An extension component that provides advanced log querying capabilities in KSE.
+- `openpitrix`: An extension component that provides application store in KSE.

 ## Getting Started